fructify/wordpress/wp-content/themes/child/hooks/README.md

 > If your not sure why please start reading about Dependency Injection
 > and Inversion of Control.

+## Hierarchical File System
+Most of fructify implements a Hierarchical File System.
+This means hook files in the child theme with the same name as a hook file in the parent fructify theme will override that hook file.

 ## More Examples
 If you want to see more examples of hook files, look in the parent fructify theme hooks folder.